Do you want a engaging curriculum for reading & language arts?

 - Reading Comprehension that grows from systematic instruction and learning strategies that students apply to literature and content subjects

-- Phonics Skills that are developed through a sequential program of phonics that includes systematic, daily practice
+- Phonics Skills are developed through a sequential program of phonics that includes systematic, daily practice

 - Spelling Instruction that is systematic, coordinated with phonics instruction, and addresses the specific developmental level of each student